DataStax-Academy/kubecon2020/README.md

 To find the UI for Grafana and Prometheus use the links page in your instance and click on the corresponding Grafana and Prometheus.

+If running on a local kind cluster navigate to TODO

 # 2. Working with Data

 ### ✅  Deploy Pet Clinic App